Rethinking the Learning Paradigm for Facial Expression Recognition: Proposed Methods

-where $j$ denotes the index of confidence vector $C_i$. $\zeta^i(\cdot)$ is the softmax layer of the model.
-In the following, we continue to describe the two key modules in our framework: model pre-training and label disambiguation.
+where $i$ denotes the index of training sample $x_i$ and $j$ denotes the index of confidence vector $C_i$.
+And $\zeta^i(x_i)$ is the soft-max layer of the model with the input $x_i$.
+In the next section, we continue to describe the feature representation part of our proposed method.